-In the 2021 growing season, we saw some unique symptoms of downy mildew occur that initially stumped even me, dear reader.
+In the 2021 growing season, we saw some unique downy mildew symptoms that initially stumped even me, dear reader.
 I would like to caveat that I was quite sleep deprived at the time, given my newborn daughter was only a few weeks old.
-Regardless of my pride, these unique symptoms were fascinating to see, and worth discussing in this year's disease control article.
+These unique symptoms were fascinating to see, and worth discussing in this year's disease control article.

-On July 24, 2021, both Tim Martinson emailed me about odd cluster symptoms he and Hans Walter-Peterson had been begun hearing about around the finger lakes (left and center left).
-While the clusters of affected grapes themselves did not appear to have any visible signs (remember, a sign relates to physical evidence of the pathogen [like spores], unlike a symptom, which is the plant's reaction to infection [like wilt]), of infection, however they were starting to become shrunken, soften, and miscolored.
-The peduncles were browning from the berry end towards the rachis (right and center right) and easy to detach from the pedicels, but other than that, no visible lesions.
-Some berries had what appeared to be secondary infection, but nothing immediately identifiable as one of our typical, NY diseases.
+On July 24, 2021, Tim Martinson emailed me about odd cluster symptoms he and Hans Walter-Peterson had heard about around the Finger Lakes (left and center left).
+While the clusters of affected grapes themselves did not appear to have any visible signs (a sign relates to physical evidence of the pathogen [like spores], unlike a symptom, which is the plant's reaction to infection [like wilt]), of infection, however they were starting to become shrunken, soft, and discolored.
+The peduncles were browning from the berry end towards the rachis (right and center right) and easy to detach from the pedicels, but there were no visible lesions.
+Some berries had what appeared to be secondary infection, but nothing immediately identifiable as one of our typical NY diseases.

 However, when examined closely under the microscope (right), we were finally able to identify fluffy, white sporulation- it was downy mildew.
-After an overnight in a humidity chamber, the sporulation became even more prevalent.
+After leaving the clusters overnight in a humidity chamber, the sporulation became even more prevalent.
 These unique downy mildew symptoms were the result of perfectly timed infections taking place after the berries had become resistant, but before the peduncles and rachis became resistant as well.
 As the infections on the peduncles & rachis grew, they cut off nutrient flow to the berries, resulting in the shriveled appearance.
-The organism continued to grow into the berry from the pedicel and when sliced open and left in a humidity chamber, sporulation appeared.
+The pathogen continued to grow into the berry from the pedicel.
+When we sliced open the berries and left them in a humidity chamber, sporulation occurred.

-FRAC-40 Resistance Survey
+I'll cut right to the chase: FRAC-40 (e.g. Revus) resistance is COMMON in NY downy mildew populations and is growing in prevalence.
+DO NOT RELY ON FRAC-40's alone for DM control during the critical control window.
 In 2020, the lab received a NY Specialty Crop Block Grant to support a collaboration with Hans Walter-Peterson (Cornell Cooperative Extension) and Tim Miles (Michigan State University) to investigate the extent of FRAC-40 (aka Revus and one of the actives in Zampro) resistance in grapevine downy mildew across NY state.
 Resistance was first documented in Virginia in 2016.
 This project has provided support to evaluate new synthetic and biopesticide products for efficacy against downy mildew, survey NY vineyards for resistant DM using a new diagnostic tool developed by Miles lab graduate student Nancy Sharma, and develop resistance management extension materials.
-In 2020, we collected preliminary samples from 20 locations across the Keuka, Seneca, and Cayuga Lakes.
-In 2021, we were able to collect samples from almost 50 locations across New York, including juice grape varieties.
-Testing results for the 2021 samples are ongoing and will be reported on soon.
+In 2020, we collected preliminary samples from 20 locations across Keuka, Seneca, and Cayuga Lakes.
+In 2021 and 2022 we were able to collect samples from almost 50 locations in the FLX, including juice grape varieties.

-2020 FRAC-40 Resistance Results
+2020 and 2021 FRAC-40 Resistance Results

 Sharma, N., Heger, L., Combs, D.B., Gold, K.M., and Miles, T.D.
 2022.
-Assessment of QoI and CAA fungicide resistance of Plasmopara viticola populations in vineyards of the Great Lakes region in the United States of America.
 Proceedings of the 9th International Workshop on Grapevine Downy and Powdery Mildew.